Masked and Permuted Implicit Context Learning for Scene Text Recognition: Abstract

 \section{Abstract}

-Scene Text Recognition (STR) is a challenging task due to variations in text style, shape, and background.
-Incorporating linguistic information is an effective way to enhance the robustness of STR models.
-Existing methods rely on permuted language modeling (PLM) or masked language modeling (MLM) to learn contextual information implicitly, either through an ensemble of permuted autoregressive (AR) LMs training or iterative non-autoregressive (NAR) decoding procedure.
-However, these methods exhibit limitations: PLM's AR decoding results in the lack of information about future characters, while MLM provides global information of the entire text but neglects dependencies among each predicted character.
-In this paper, we propose a Masked and Permuted Implicit Context Learning Network for STR, which unifies PLM and MLM within a single decoding architecture, inheriting the advantages of both approaches.
-We utilize the training procedure of PLM, and to integrate MLM, we incorporate word length information into the decoding process by introducing specific numbers of mask tokens.
-Experimental results demonstrate that our proposed model achieves state-of-the-art performance on standard benchmarks using both AR and NAR decoding procedures.
+Scene Text Recognition (STR) is difficult because of the variations in text styles, shapes, and backgrounds.
+Though the integration of linguistic information enhances models' performance, existing methods based on either permuted language modeling (PLM) or masked language modeling (MLM) have their pitfalls.
+PLM's autoregressive decoding lacks foresight into subsequent characters, while MLM overlooks inter-character dependencies.
+Addressing these problems, we propose a masked and permuted implicit context learning network for STR, which unifies PLM and MLM within a single decoder, inheriting the advantages of both approaches.
+We utilize the training procedure of PLM, and to integrate MLM, we incorporate word length information into the decoding process and replace the undetermined characters with mask tokens.
+Besides, perturbation training is employed to train a more robust model against potential length prediction errors.
+Our empirical evaluations demonstrate the performance of our model.
+It not only achieves superior performance on the common benchmarks but also achieves a substantial improvement of $9.1\%$ on the more challenging Union14M-Benchmark.